 So, when you go to pick our your colors, find 5 or so that are all of a similar "weight" (degree of light to dark), and then you can choose one more color that is a darker shade of one of the first 5.
 I chose 5 of the lightest colors of Valley Yarns, Valley Superwash dk, and then the last color is similar to the light blue, but a darker version of it.
 You can start with 5 colors in the mid range, or 5 in the dark range, and then choose one that is lighter or darker, but a similar color to one of these.

 This pattern is really quite easy.
 The dress begins at the bottom with a few rounds of ribbing, and then continues up to the armpits with no shaping.
 It doesn't get much easier folks.
 There is a little more work to make the raglan seams in the yoke, but this is not really very difficult either.
+If you aren't familiar with the half double crochet stitch, or how to make the decreases in the yoke, I have a tutorial for you!
 You can do this!